-- 25. The condition in new section 83(4A)(a) covers a broader range of circumstances than the current conditions.
-Like the conditions in section 83(6)(a) and (b), it would cover circumstances where the child's welfare is at risk because of a likelihood of absconding and/or engaging in self-harming conduct.
+27. The condition in new section 83(4A)(a) covers a broader range of circumstances than the current conditions.
+Like the conditions in section 83(6)(a) and (b), it would cover circumstances where the child's health, safety or development is at risk because of a likelihood of absconding and/or engaging in self-harming conduct.
 But it would also cover circumstances where, due to the child's vulnerability, the child is encouraged by others into situations where the child can be harmed or abused.
-So, a movement restriction condition (and the intensive support and monitoring arrangements that come with such a measure) could be used to prevent the child from visiting certain premises or areas that pose a risk to the child's welfare.
-For example, it might specify an address where a known abuser lives, a place where there is a risk of sexual exploitation, or a locale where the child is known to buy drugs or to meet up with others to drink alcohol. - 26.
-The condition in new section 83(4A)(b) makes it clear that a movement restriction condition may be included in a CSO where there is a likelihood of the child causing harm to another person, whether that be physical or psychological harm.
+So, a movement restriction condition (and the intensive support and monitoring arrangements that come with such a measure) could be used to prevent the child from visiting certain premises or areas that pose a risk to the child's health, safety or development.
+For example, it might specify an address where a known abuser lives, a place where there is a risk of sexual exploitation, or a locale where the child is known to buy drugs or to meet up with others to drink alcohol.

+28. The condition in new section 83(4A)(b) makes it clear that a movement restriction condition may be included in a CSO where there is a likelihood of the child causing harm to another person, whether that be physical or psychological harm.
 Section 5 brings the condition in section 83(6)(c), now applicable only to secure accommodation authorisations, into line with this one.
-It also amends the interpretation provision in section 83(8) of the 2011 Act to define "psychological harm" as including (but not limited to) fear, alarm and distress. - 27.
-Section 4 also amends section 150 of the 2011 Act, which confers a regulation-making power11 on the Scottish Ministers to prescribe restrictions or monitoring arrangements that may be imposed as part of a movement restriction condition.
-It clarifies and extends the list of specific matters which they may prescribe. - 28.
-First, it explicitly provides for the Scottish Ministers to prescribe methods of monitoring a child's movements or whereabouts (including whether a child is at, or not at, a particular place) for the purpose of monitoring compliance with a movement restriction condition.
-This means that they may prescribe12 methods for both (a) checking a child's position or location at any particular time (say, for the purpose of monitoring compliance with a curfew condition), and (b) tracking a child's movement from place to place (say, for the purpose of monitoring compliance with some type of exclusion zone condition). - 29.
-Secondly, it extends the Scottish Ministers' power13 to specify devices that may be used for monitoring compliance with a movement restriction condition.
-As a result, they may also specify any apparatus to be linked to such monitoring devices. - 30.
-Thirdly, and finally, it enables the Scottish Ministers to prescribe certain matters to make sure that specified monitoring devices are used appropriately and proportionately.
-This includes prescribing how or when a specified monitoring device
+It also amends the interpretation provision in section 83(8) of the 2011 Act to define "psychological harm" as including (but not limited to) fear, alarm and distress.

+29. Section 4 also amends section 150 of the 2011 Act, which confers a regulationmaking power17 on the Scottish Ministers to prescribe restrictions or monitoring arrangements that may be imposed as part of a movement restriction condition.
+It clarifies and extends the list of specific matters which they may prescribe.

+30. First, it explicitly provides for the Scottish Ministers to prescribe methods of monitoring a child's movements or whereabouts (including whether a child is at, or not at, a particular place) for the purpose of monitoring compliance with a movement restriction condition.
+This means that they may prescribe18 methods for both (a) checking a child's position or location at any particular time (say, for the purpose of monitoring compliance with a curfew condition), and (b) tracking a child's movement from place to place (say, for the purpose of monitoring compliance with some type of exclusion zone condition).

+31. Secondly, it extends the Scottish Ministers' power19 to specify devices that may be used for monitoring compliance with a movement restriction condition.
+As a result, they may also specify any apparatus to be linked to such monitoring devices.

-11 This power has been used to make the Children's Hearings (Scotland) Act 2011 (Movement Restriction Conditions) Regulations 2013 (S.S.I.
+17 This power has been used to make the Children's Hearings (Scotland) Act 2011 (Movement Restriction Conditions) Regulations 2013 (S.S.I.
 2013/210).
 By virtue of sections 150(3) and 195(2) of the 2011 Act, any regulations made using the power are subject to the affirmative procedure and may make different provision for different purposes.

-12 By virtue of section 150(2)(b) of the 2011 Act.
+18 By virtue of section 150(2)(b) of the 2011 Act.

-13 See section 150(2)(c) of the 2011 Act.
+19 See section 150(2)(c) of the 2011 Act.